 Nearshore sand placement is one method available to increase the resilience of beaches from severe erosion caused by storms, swells and weather events.

-For more information please view the full list of frequently asked questions.
+For more information please view the full list of frequently asked questions (PDF, 202KB).

 For more information, please contact council.